pycolibri/pycolibri/docs/source/models.rst

 Models
 ======

-The models module within our library provides implementations of deep learning models tailored for computational imaging tasks.
+The models module within our library provides implementations of deep learning models tailored for computational imaging :math:`\mathcal{G}_\theta`.
 These models leverage the latest advancements in neural networks to offer robust solutions for image reconstruction, enhancement, and segmentation.

 List of models